The Chameleons: Post-break-up (1988–1999)

-Reformations (2000–present)
+First reformation, Why Call It Anything and split (2000–2021)

 The Chameleons reconvened in January 2000 to prepare for a series of concerts in The Witchwood, Ashton-under-Lyne, one of the band's favourite venues, in May.
 May 2000 also saw the release of the album Strip, which featured old material in an acoustic format.
 The concerts were a success, and they expanded the reunion tour to include European dates in the summer and two California dates that fall.
 They released a new studio album, Why Call It Anything, in 2001, followed by another unplugged album, This Never Ending Now, in 2002 and a full American tour.
 Renewed tensions led to the band dissolving once again in early 2003.

 In 2009, Burgess and Lever reformed to play Chameleons back catalogue material under the name ChameleonsVox.
 They issued an EP, M+D=1(8), in November 2013.
 In addition to Burgess and Lever, ChameleonsVox line-ups have included guitarists Roger Lavallee, Justin Lomery, Andrew Abernathy, Neil Dwerryhouse and Chris Oliver; bassists Frank Deserto and Jessica Espeleta; and drummers Glenn Maryansky, Yves Altana and Stephen Rice.
 Lever later went on to leave the band.

 In 2014, Lever and Fielding reunited to record an album, Endless Sea, as Red-Sided Garter Snakes.
 The album, featuring contributions from vocalist James Mudriczki of Puressence and Clegg, was released in July 2015.

 Lever died on 13 March 2017, following a short illness, at the age of 55.

+Second reformation (2021–present)

 The Chameleons reformed under the official name in May 2021 when Burgess and Smithies recorded a live album, Edge Sessions (Live from the Edge), with guitarist Chris Oliver and drummer Stephen Rice, who had been members of Burgess' ChameleonsVox group.
 The live album was released on April 25, 2022 on Metropolis Records.

-With Oliver and Rice, the Chameleons announced their first tour in 20 years, they were planning to play the United States in fall 2022 with the Mission and Theatre of Hate but the tour was postponed to 2023.
+With Oliver and Rice, the Chameleons announced their first tour in 20 years, playing the United States in fall 2022 with the Mission and Theatre of Hate.
+The tour was ultimately postponed to 2023.
 Instead, the band opened for She Wants Revenge in fall 2022.
+The lineup for this reformation featured founding members Burgess and Smithies alongside drummer Todd Demma, Rice on guitars and keyboardist Danny Ashberry.
+Their first new studio release in 21 years, the Where Are You?
+EP, came out on 24 May 2024.
+The following year, their fifth studio album, Arctic Moon, was released on 12 September on Metropolis Records.